Backupfridge/password-generator/README.md

 gs.sh = generates random text.

-start.sh = runs gs.sh and outputs random text to terminal and a little "passwords generated.
+start.sh = runs gs.sh and outputs random text to terminal and a little "passwords generated".

 NOTE: I DO NOT USE THIS TO MAKE MY OWN LOGINS